-5.5 Constraint algorithms
+5.6 Constraint algorithms

-Constraints are defined in the [constraints] section.
+Constraints are defined in the [ constraints ] section.
 The format is two atom numbers followed by the function type, which can be 1 or 2, and the constraint distance.
 The only difference between the two types is that type 1 is used for generating exclusions and type 2 is not (see sec.
-5.4).
-The distances are constrained using the LINCS or the SHAKE algorithm, which can be selected in the \star .mdp file.
-Both types of constraints can be perturbed in free-energy calculations by adding a second constraint distance (see 5.7.5).
+5.4.4).
+The distances are constrained using the LINCS or the SHAKE algorithm, which can be selected in the \.mdp file.
+Both types of constraints can be perturbed in free-energy calculations by adding a second constraint distance (see 5.8.5).
 Several types of bonds and angles (see Table 5.5) can be converted automatically to constraints by grompp.
-There are several options for this in the \star .mdp file.
+There are several options for this in the \.mdp file.

-We have also implemented the SETTLE algorithm [45], which is an analytical solution of SHAKE, specifically for water.
+We have also implemented the SETTLE algorithm [46], which is an analytical solution of SHAKE, specifically for water.
 SETTLE can be selected in the topology file.
 See, for instance, the SPC molecule definition:

-'''

-[ moleculetype ]

-; molname nrexcl
+; molecu molnar DL uletype ] me nrexcl 1

-SOL

-1
+[ ; 1 2 3 atoms nr - res nr 1 1 1 ren nm SOL SOL SOL at nm OW1 HW2 HW3 cg nr 1 1 1 charge -0.82 0.41 0.41

-[ atoms ]
+[ settle es ]

-; nr

-at type res nr

-cg nr

-ren nm

-at nm

-charge

-1

-ΟW

-1

-SOL

-OW1

-1

--0.82

-2

-ΗW

-1

-0.41

-SOL

-HW2

-1

-3

-ΗW

-1

-SOL

-HW3
+; OW funct doh dhh

-1
+1 1 0.1 0.16333

-0.41

-[ settles ]
+[ exclusions ]

-ΟW

-funct

-doh

-dhh

-;

-0.1

-0.16333

-1

-1

-'''

-[exclusions]

 1 2 3

 2 1 3

 3 1 2

 The [settles] directive defines the first atom of the water molecule.
 The settle funct is always 1, and the distance between O-H and H-H distances must be given.
-Note that the algorithm can also be used for TIP3P and TIP4P [125].
+Note that the algorithm can also be used for TIP3P and TIP4P [128].
 TIP3P just has another geometry.
 TIP4P has a virtual site, but since that is generated it does not need to be shaken (nor stirred).

-5.6 pdb2gmx input files
+5.7 pdb2gmx input files

 The GROMACS program pdb2gmx generates a topology for the input coordinate file.
-Several formats are supported for that coordinate file, but .pdb is the most commonly-used format (hence the name pdb2gmx). pdb2gmx searches for force fields in sub-directories of the GRO-MACS share/top directory and your working directory.
+Several formats are supported for that coordinate file, but \.pdb is the most commonly-used format (hence the name pdb2gmx). pdb2gmx searches for force fields in sub-directories of the GRO-MACS share/top directory and your working directory.
 Force fields are recognized from the file forcefield.itp in a directory with the extension .ff.
 The file forcefield.doc may be present, and if so, its first line will be used by pdb2gmx to present a short description to the user to help in choosing a force field.
 Otherwise, the user can choose a force field with the -ff xxx command-line argument to pdb2gmx, which indicates that a force field in a xxx.ff directory is desired. pdb2gmx will search first in the working directory, then in the GROMACS share/top directory, and use the first matching xxx.ff directory found.